scylaac/la-abi-specs/README.md

 ## License

-The ABI documents and their source files are currently licensed under the Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License.
+The ABI documents and their source files are currently licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
 Contributions to these files are accepted under the same license.

-To view a copy of this license, visit http://creativecommons.org/licenses/by-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Revision History

 Legacy versions of the documents were released at the Github repository [LoongArch-Documentation](https://github.com/loongson/LoongArch-Documentation).
-This includes version 1.00, 2.00 and 2.01.
+These include version 1.00, 2.00 and 2.01.

 All changes to the documents in a subsequent release should be declared in their change history section respectively.
 Timestamps in the form `YYYYMMDD` should be used